lufebose/Data-Science-Portfolio/README.md

 ## Project 4: Understanding the EUR/USD 1:1 parity

 i.
-Using several R packages such as ggplot2, tidyverse, tidyquant, timetk, lubridate, magrittr and dplyr I studied why the EUR/USD parity happened during 2022.
+Using several R packages such as ggplot2, tidyverse, tidyquant, timetk, lubridate, magrittr and dplyr I studied why the EUR/USD parity happened during 2022

 ii.
-Other time series were obtained (using tidyquant) such as the fed funds rate, the University of Michigan inflation expectations and the Eurozone expected inflation.
+Other time series were obtained (using tidyquant) such as the Fed Funds Rate, the University of Michigan inflation expectations and the Eurozone expected inflation

 ![](images/eurusd_w_title.png)